ds-horizon/marco/.github/ISSUE_TEMPLATE/bug_report.md

 - React Native version:
 - React version:
-- React Native Fast Image version:
+- React Native Performance Tracker version:

 **Note:** if these are not the latest versions of each I recommend updating as extra effort will not be taken to be backwards compatible, and updating might resolving your issue.